Special Episode – Maisie Craddock YouTuber Interview

 Maisie Craddock

 So I, cuz I was so keen and knew that I wanted to do it.
 And I actually like applied online as everybody else does in like, nope, um, maybe it was September time of the like the year I, it was September 2017.
 And I went camping like or not August or May 2018.
 So September I applied and then had like your interview with somebody who then basically just says, you know, you’re okay even like they say that you’re, you’re suitable for camp basically.
 But you don’t obviously get them recruited by a camp until that point.
 And then I actually did go to a recruitment fair, because I just wanted to like, open my options up as much as possible.
 Obviously, my camp profile was live.
 So camps could sort of hire me via the app via the online application.
 But I also went to Leeds for the recruitment fair.
-And you’ve just as we’ll get into, when you’re doing Camp America, you’ve just got to get yourself out of your comfort zone and just throw yourself in.
-And at that recruitment, fair, I just went in, they told us prior, like, don’t stand on your phone, make sure that you’re sort of chatting to people around you because the camps have their eyes on you.
-And then I just approached the different camps, the ones that I had sort of researched online and thought that they sounded great.
-And initially, I was thinking of maybe doing more drama roles and stuff.
+You’ve just as we’ll get into, when you’re doing Camp America, you’ve just got to get yourself out of your comfort zone and just throw yourself in.
+At that recruitment, fair, I just went in, they told us prior, like, don’t stand on your phone, make sure that you’re sort of chatting to people around you because the camps have their eyes on you.
+Then I just approached the different camps, the ones that I had sort of researched online and thought that they sounded great.
+Initially, I was thinking of maybe doing more drama roles and stuff.
 But as I approached them, they all said, Oh, no, we’ve already hired that.
 And I was like, Oh, my gosh, what, what should I go for now?
 So I sort of winged it on the spot and was like, Well, I have got media experience.
 I’ve just made media a level.
 And then there was one camp that was looking for, like a web team, part of being part of the web team.
 And I just completely blanked it, and said, you know, and it is true, like, that is what I’m into.
 But I said, Yeah, I’ve done all this photography, and all this, I’ve only done a little bit.
 But she was like, yes, you sound great, you can be part of the web team.
 And I got hired on the spot, then by my camp, which, as I discovered, you know when I went to camp, it was one of the best roles I could have done.
 But at the time, I would say that you sort of have to just pick yourself up.
 And if you want to get hired there, then you have to just make sure that you’re like me, you know, saying that you’re the best person on earth, basically.
 But a lot of people didn’t get hired at the recruitment fair.
 So if you don’t get hired, I wouldn’t be so disheartened by it.
 Because, you know, there are other opportunities like you had Andrew, where you applied later on.
 And then you get applied, you get hired online.

 Andrew Waterhouse